slatedocs/slate/source/includes/getting-started.md

 ## Registering an error listener

-Now that you’ve set foxtrot up, you’ll want to register an object that conforms to our [ErrorStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/ErrorStateListener.html) interface so you know if anything goes wrong.
+Now that you’ve set Foxtrot up, you’ll want to register an object that conforms to our [ErrorStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/ErrorStateListener.html) interface so you know if anything goes wrong.
 Here’s how to create a simple listener:

 ```java
 public class YourErrorStateListener extends ErrorStateListener {